bitcoin-dot-org/Bitcoin.org/_includes/guide_p2p_network.md

 peers restart or as they purge some transactions to make room in memory for others.

+Transactions which are mined into blocks that are later orphaned may be added back into the memory pool.
+These re-added transactions may be re-removed from the pool almost immediately if the replacement blocks include them.
+This is the case in Bitcoin Core, which removes orphaned blocks from the chain one by one, starting with the tip (highest block).
+As each block is removed, its transactions are added back to the memory pool.
+After all of the orphaned blocks are removed, the replacement blocks are added to the chain one by one, ending with the new tip.
+As each block is added, any transactions it confirms are removed from the memory pool.

 SPV clients don't have a memory pool for the same reason they don't relay transactions.
 They can't independently verify that a transaction hasn't yet been included in a block and that it only spends UTXOs, so